CCurl/c3/README.md

 - In addition to the above, c3 also defines some 'system' words (the addresses of system variables and sizes of buffers).
 - Everything else in c3 can be defined from those.
 - c3 loads file "core.c3" on startup, so that is where you put your bootstrap code.
-- The code I have put in there has a Forth feel to it, but it doesn't have to.
+- The code I have put in core.c3 has a Forth feel to it, but it doesn't have to.
 - For example, the standard Forth IF/THEN is defined as follows:
     - : if (jmpz) c, here 0 , ; immediate
     - : then here swap ! ; immediate